 5 Injury Prevention Tips for Runners

 Around 70% of running injuries are attributed to a training error and almost all of them can be avoided with the right training and recovery strategies!
-As both a health professional and runner myself, I am in a unique position to help guide you to stay moving and injury free!
+Read more to learn about the key steps you can make to avoid running injuries.

 Avoid training error